hugs94/sample-SQL-fullstack/README.md

 # sample-SQL-fullstack
-SQL/php managed backend sample. used as reference material.
-'Clothing inventory app"
+SQL/myPHP managed backend sample. used as reference material.
+'Clothing inventory app" Runs with MAMP
 Reference material guideline for other project of similar nature.
 Backend code for display